Electoral services privacy statement

-In accordance with the Representation of the People Act 1983 the Electoral Registration Officer has the duty to maintain registers of UK Parliamentary and Local Government electors containing the name, qualifying address and electoral number of those persons appearing on them to be registered in it.
-To establish the accuracy of the Register we may use data held by other departments in the council.
-The start of the canvass period a Household Enquiry Form is issued annually asking for confirmation of who is residing at the property.
-There will be a space to add the name of any individual who is not already shown and their nationality.
+In accordance with the Representation of the People Act 1983 the electoral registration officer has the duty to maintain registers of UK Parliamentary and local government electors containing the name, qualifying address and electoral number of those persons appearing on them to be registered in it.
+To establish the accuracy of the register we may use data held by other departments in the council.
+Under Regulation 26 of the Representation of the People Regulations 2001/Annual Canvass amendment Regulations 2019 Canvass communications will be issued to households either by post or email to confirm or establish if residents who are eligible have registered.
+These communications will enable a member of the household to confirm the information we hold is complete or to add the name of any individual who is not already registered and their nationality.
 They will then be invited to register.

 The nationality or nationalities is required in order to determine which elections you are entitled to vote at.

 If you make a request for a postal vote or proxy vote – you will need to give your date of birth and sample of your signature on the relevant forms in order that verification checks to be carried out when you submit your vote.
 Also as part of the proxy voting application process, certain information about a person’s health may also be captured (this is classed as special category data).